Getting started

 Project information and metadata

-and metadata (.meta.json) files are specified in KerML
+Contents of .project.json and .meta.json files are specified in KerML

-requirements for some fields, as documented below.
-These extra requirements are
+additional requirements for some fields, as documented below.
+These extra

-imposed to achieve better interoperability and aid in machine processing.
+requirements are imposed to achieve better interoperability between different

 license